kyma-project/community/concepts/modularization/README.md

 ## Can I run multiple versions of central operator

 Yes.
 But to avoid concurrent updates and unpredictable outcomes, you must ensure that each module instance described by your module custom resource is reconciled (managed) by a single operator.
 You can achieve that by marking your custom resources with labels pointing to release channels in your module template.
 Then you can deploy one central module per release channel and update them independently.

+## How do we migrate all the modules to the new concept?

+Read about the initial plan in the [transition document](transition.md).